 Situations may arise which require a conference between the coach and the parent.
 It is important that both parties involved have a clear understanding of the other’s position.
 When conferences are necessary, the following procedures should be followed to promote a solution to the issue of concern.

-Please do not attempt to discuss a concern with a coach before or after a contest or practice.
+NEVER attempt to discuss a concern with a coach before, during or after a contest or practice.
 These can be emotional times for both the coach and the parent.
-Meetings of this nature usually do not promote positive resolutions.

 If a meeting with a coach does not provide a satisfactory resolution, call and set up an appointment with the Athletic Director to discuss the situation.